+Read the programme Download the programme for this production to read about the cast and creative team, and see photos from the rehearsal room.
 About the play We asked the cast to describe what SLAP.
 BANG.
 KISS. is about in their own words: 'For me this play is about defining moments in life.
 A moment in life that changes you.
 A moment you didn't see coming and you discover who you really are.
 Discovering who you are when you are faced with adversity.
 It's about how three teenagers bring hope and change to their communities.' - Tsungirai Wachenuka (Immi) '[SLAP.
 BANG.
 KISS. is about] how nothing short of what others might call 'idealism' is what creates hope, and all the little wins on the way are what keep that hope alive.
 Hope for what we are worthy of, to live the truth that we are all indispensable.
-And that hope is what creates movements, creates change.' - Sarah Fitzgerald (Sofia) 'Young people are powerful, intelligent and passionate people who can instigate change in the world.
-At any age, small actions of rebellion and self-expression can have ripple effects that incite large-scale societal and cultural change.
-This play really invites audiences to 'do things rather than just think them.' - Tomáš Kantor (Darby)
+And that hope is what creates movements, creates change.' - Sarah Fitzgerald (Sofia) 'SLAP.
+BANG.
+KISS. is about three teenagers who each spark a movement, through activism that is sometimes deliberate, sometimes accidental and sometimes a bit of both.
+It explores how people can galvanise one another, the blurring of personal and political actions, and what it means to be platformed as a young person today.
+The play demands that we hold on to hope, and that we never underestimate young people.' - Conor Leach (Darby)